Citation, DOI, disclosures and article data

 The term hydroureteronephrosis (or hydronephroureterosis) may be used when the dilatation occurs in the presence of hydroureter.

-Following the identification of hydronephrosis, appropriate further investigations must be undertaken to establish an underlying cause, with potential etiologies including everything from urolithiasis, UPJ obstruction, malignancy such as cervical cancer and retroperitoneal fibrosis.
+Following the identification of hydronephrosis, appropriate further investigations must be undertaken to establish an underlying cause, with potential etiologies including everything from urolithiasis, pelviureteric junction obstruction, malignancy such as cervical cancer, and retroperitoneal fibrosis.

 Ultrasound imaging of hydronephrosis will demonstrate a dilated pelvicalcyceal system.
 The severity is often classified into mild, moderate or severe hydronephrosis.
 Thinning of the renal cortex in the context of hydronephrosis usually implies chronicity.
-Of note, bladder outflow obstruction may result in a bilaterally prominent pelvicalyceal system.
+Of note, bladder outflow obstruction (or simply a very full bladder) may result in a bilaterally prominent pelvicalyceal system.
 This can be assessed by rescanning the kidneys post-void to assess for change in the degree of pelvicalyceal dilatation.

 CT will readily show hydronephrosis, and can also help identify the cause.